Disentangling defects and sound modes in disordered solids: Introduction

 Defects play an important role in several mesoscopic phenomenological theories of plasticity, such as the theory of shear transformation zones (STZ) \cite{Falk1998,Falk2011}, which given a population and energy scale for defects, predicts how the solid will fail, and the theory of soft glassy rheology (SGR) \cite{Sollich1997}, which assumes a population of yielding mesoscopic regions.

 Isolating and quantifying features of defects in disordered solids has proved difficult.
-Finding the precise set of particle displacements that allow the system to rearrange at the lowest energy cost is computationally intractable.
-Recent observations that the low-frequency linear vibrational modes are strongly correlated with particle rearrangements and plasticity~\cite{Widmer-Cooper2008, Tanguy2010} suggest that low-frequency localized excitations have very low energy barriers and therefore identify defects.
-However, this conjecture is difficult to test because individual low-frequency normal modes are quasi-localized with long-ranged quadrupolar tails due to elastic interactions.
+Finding the precise set of particle displacements that allow the system to rearrange at the lowest energy cost is computationally difficult.
+Observations that the low-frequency linear vibrational modes are strongly correlated with particle rearrangements and plasticity~\cite{Widmer-Cooper2008, Tanguy2010} suggest that low-frequency localized excitations have very low energy barriers and therefore may identify defects.
+However, this conjecture is difficult to test because individual low-frequency normal modes are quasi-localized with long-ranged quadrupolar tails required to satisfy long-range elasticity.

-This conjecture is supported by a recently developed algorithm that highlights particles with the largest displacements in the lowest frequency modes, and finds that they do cluster into soft spots that identify locations where rearrangements are likely to occur~\cite{Liu}.
+One approach to overcoming this difficulty is to identify localized regions with the largest displacements in the lowest frequency modes.
+One finds that they do cluster into soft spots that identify locations where rearrangements are likely to occur~\cite{Manning2011}.
 This method has been extended to glasses at various temperatures \cite{Riggleman2014}, in different geometries \cite{Sussman2014}, and to identify the approximate directions of particle displacements \cite{Schoenholz2014}.
-A second method based on machine learning can also identify structural defects~\cite{Cubuk2014}.
+Building on these observations, a new machine learning method has been developed to identify softness fields in disordered solids~\cite{Cubuk2015}.
+A related approach characterizes the nonlinear response, and uses an iterative approach to identify soft nonlinear modes and their associated energy barriers\cite{Gartner2016}.

+A different, yet complementary approach analyzes the response of circular regions of particles to applied shear in many directions~\cite{Patinet2016}, and also finds evidence for pre-existing structural defects.
+This method effectively predicts rearrangement sites, orientations, and energy barriers.

-However, all of these algorithmic approaches do not allow calculation of energy barriers for localized defects.
-The soft spots algorithm contains systematic errors due hybridization of soft spots and sound modes~\cite{Liu}, while the machine learning algorithm does not identify directions of particle displacement and does not yet provide strong physical insight~\cite{Cubuk2014}.
+However, there are drawbacks to each of these approaches.
+The soft spots algorithm contains systematic errors due to hybridization of soft spots and sound modes~\cite{Manning2011}, while the machine learning algorithm does not identify directions of particle displacement and does not yet provide strong physical insight~\cite{Cubuk2015}.
+The method of Patinet et. al \cite{Patinet2016} allows for the computation of energy barriers, but it is computationally expensive and not clearly related to the microstructure or linear response.